-Furthermore, NAMA has provided funding for high standards of landscaping on its residential developments, which include quality walking and cycling infrastructure, public amenities such as playgrounds, sports pitches and green areas, as well as the planting of native Irish tree species and other pollinator friendly plants.
+NAMA also provides funding for high standards of landscaping on its residential developments.
+This includes quality walking and cycling infrastructure, public amenities such as playgrounds, sports pitches and green areas, as well as the planting of native Irish tree species and other pollinator friendly plants.